joel-day/LeetCode-Workspace/README.md

 ```

 #### Intuition:
 The goal is to implement a class that can add remove and display a random number from a list.
 The class initiates a value_to_index dictionary and a values list.
-Using these varibales allows me to shift the value to remove to the end of the list and use pop to remove as opposed to iterating ans shifting the list.
+Using these variables allows me to shift the value to remove to the end of the list and use pop to remove as opposed to iterating and shifting the list.
 The dictionary and list will not always stay in the same order.

 #### Approach:
 - initiate a value_to_index dictionary and a values list.
 - if the command is to insert add it to the list and dict and return true if it is not in the list. return false if it is.
-- for del if it is not present return false, it it is find its location via the index in the dict and then swap it with the value at the end. then remove it using pop for the list and del for the index.
+- for del - if it is not present return false, otherwise it finds its location via the index in the dict and then swap it with the value at the end. then remove it using pop for the list and del for the index.
 - return random element from list

 #### Code: